zawster/zawster/README.md

 # About Me:
 **Senior AI/ML Engineer** and **Data Scientist** with **5+ years of experience** building production-grade AI systems and data-driven solutions.
-I focus on transforming complex data into scalable models and intelligent systems that drive business impact and operational efficiency.  <br><br>
+I focus on transforming complex data into scalable models and intelligent systems that drive business impact and operational efficiency.

 ### What I Do
 - 🧠 AI & Machine Learning – Design and deploy intelligent systems for prediction, automation, and optimization.